Hollywood is fascinated with medieval times. Mainly, these films are period drama that deals with historical figures and interprets historical events.

 Available on: Netflix

-However, the cast feels so compelling.
-The film does not feel 3 hours long.
-Mel Gibson’s performance is still talked about today in historical dramas.
-The acting was not the only thing high grade.
-In 1995, before The Lord of the Rings came out, Braveheart gave us legendary battle cinematography no other film quite reached at the time.
+Before The Lord of the Rings came out, Braveheart gave us legendary battles like no other film at the time.
 It’s muddy, bloody, and well-choreographed.
-The horses’ deaths looked so natural; it was reported that an animal welfare investigation was opened into whether any horses were killed during the making of this film (none were).
-‘Braveheart’ has so much cultural significance, and you’ll be screaming ‘FREEDOM’ too by the end of it.
+When it first came out in theatres, it was reported that an animal welfare investigation was opened into whether any horses were killed during the making of Braveheart (none were).
+The medieval movie has so much cultural significance, that you’ll be screaming ‘FREEDOM’ by the end of it.

 Set during The Black Death (the 14th century) in Sweden, a Knight named Antonius Block has lost his faith and meaning in his life.
 He challenges the personification of Death in a game of chess, hoping to win.
 However, no one wins this game.

 While it does not claim any answers, it provides a new perspective on these questions.
-The black and white look empathizes the core messages of life and death, with both lead actors, Max von Sydow and Bengt Ekerot, playing their roles once more.
+The black-and-white look emphasizes the core messages of life and death, with both lead actors, Max von Sydow and Bengt Ekerot, playing their roles once more.
 You need to watch one of those films to fully experience its power and meaning, as no review can really give it justice.